davidgraeff/smarthomeday2018/1_mqtt_openhab.md

 If you haven't heared about MQTT yet, it is probably time to have a [look](https://en.wikipedia.org/wiki/MQTT).
 Quoting Wikipedia here:

-> "MQTT (Message Queuing Telemetry Transport) is an ISO standard (ISO/IEC PRF 20922)[2] publish-subscribe-based messaging protocol. [&hellip;] It is designed for connections with remote locations where a "small code footprint" is required or the network bandwidth is limited."
+> "MQTT (Message Queuing Telemetry Transport) is an ISO standard (ISO/IEC PRF 20922)[2] publish-subscribe-based messaging protocol. [&hellip;] It is designed for connections with remote locations where a "small code footprint" is required or the network bandwidth is limited.  [&hellip;]
+>
+> An MQTT system consists of clients communicating with a server, often called a "broker".
+A client may be either a publisher of information or a subscriber.
+Each client can connect to the broker.
+>
+> Information is organized in a hierarchy of topics."

 ![MQTT Overview](esh_mqtt-MQTT-Overview.png "MQTT Overview with Broker and clients")